osxmidi/LinVst/Make-Guide/README.md

 ```
 Installs lin-vst-serverxxxx.exe and lin-vst-serverxxxxx.exe.so to `/usr/bin` and installs linvst.so into the vst folder in the source code folder.

-The default Makefile is for 64 bit vst's only.

-Makefile-64-32bit builds a LinVst version that runs both 64 bit vst's and 32 bit vst's.

-Defining EMBEDRESIZE enables vst window resizing (may not work for all DAW's).

 Defining NOFOCUS enables an alternative keyboard/mouse focus operation

 See Makefile comments for define options.